Introduction

 Durability of Engine Oil and Oil Filters

-Engine oil keeps moving parts lubricated, reduces friction between moving parts, and carries away excess heat.
+Engine oil keeps moving parts lubricated, reduces friction, and carries away excess heat.
 As oil is used, it loses viscosity and collects contaminants, which diminishes its effectiveness.
 Most late-model vehicles, especially with synthetic oil, can go from 8,000 to 12,000 kilometres between oil changes.
 Older vehicles and lease agreements often require more frequent oil changes, sometimes every 5,000 to 7,000 kilometres.

-Change the oil filter at the same time as the oil change, as well, since the oil filter traps dirt and debris and is also an important part of the oil system.
-Driving in heavy stop-and-go traffic, extreme weather conditions for long periods of time, or dusty conditions will all shorten oil life.
+Change the oil filter at the same time as the oil change, since it traps dirt and debris and is an important part of the oil system.
+Driving in heavy stop-and-go traffic, extreme weather, or dusty conditions can all shorten oil life.
 Failing to change oil promptly could lead to engine wear, reduced fuel economy, or total engine failure.

 Battery Life

-A typical automotive battery provides power to the starter motor, lights, and electronics of your automobile.
+A typical automotive battery powers the starter motor, lights, and electronics of your vehicle.
 The average battery life is generally 3 to 5 years, depending on how you use it and what climate you live in.
 Extreme heat increases the evaporation of fluids in your battery; extreme cold slows chemical reactions in your battery, making it harder to start your vehicle.

-Additionally, excessive trips that do not give the alternator enough time to recharge the battery can also affect battery life.
+Short, frequent trips that don’t allow the alternator enough time to recharge the battery can also reduce battery life.
 If your headlights become dim, your engine cranks slowly, or the electronics behave erratically, then your battery may be coming to the end of its useful life.
 Regular checking of the battery and cleaning the battery terminals could extend its life.

 Lifespan of Brake Pads and Rotors

-If your brake rotors are badly worn, suspension parts are also failing, and your vehicle has other high-mileage components near the end of life, it may cost more to repair than the car is worth.
+If your brake rotors are badly worn, suspension parts are failing, and other components are near the end of their life, repairs may cost more than the vehicle is worth.
 In such cases, a reputable scrap yard can recover working parts, recycle metals, and give you cash for your old vehicle.

 City driving and frequent stops wear brake pads out more quickly than highway driving.
-Brake pads and rotors will not last as long if you drive aggressively, carry heavy loads, or use poor-quality materials.
+Brake pads and rotors wear out faster if you drive aggressively, carry heavy loads, or use poor-quality parts.
 It may be time to replace your brake pads or shoes if you notice squealing noises, vibration, or if you are not able to stop quickly enough.
 Regular inspection of brake pads or shoes can prevent damage to rotors, which are more expensive to replace.

 Tire Life

 Tires carry the weight of the vehicle, absorb shocks, and provide traction.
-A typical tire lasts between 30,000 km to 50,000km, but can be affected by a multitude of factors such as type of driving, road conditions, and tire quality.
+A typical tire lasts between 30,000 km and 50,000 km, but can be affected by a multitude of factors such as type of driving, road conditions, and tire quality.
 Tires that are under-inflated or over-inflated wear unevenly and fail prematurely.

-Likewise, wheel misalignment and aggressive driving impact tire life sooner than expected.
+Wheel misalignment and aggressive driving can shorten tire life significantly.
 Watch tire tread depth and replace tires when they reach 1.6mm.
 Rotate tires every 8,000km to 10,000km to promote even tire wear.

 Also Read: How Much Do Car Scrapyards Pay For Used Cars That Still Run?